-Prescott had no use for the rebels who had risen up against Britain, and perhaps too little respect for their abilities, for he had only a tiny contingent of sentries that he took with him to the farm.
-He stayed there with only the light guard to protect him -- a practice that would earn him criticism back home very soon.
+Prescott had no use for the rebels who had risen up against Britain, and perhaps too little respect for their abilities.
+He only took a tiny contingent of sentries with him to the farm.
+He stayed there with just a light guard — a practice that would earn him criticism back home very soon.

-The Rhode Island militia’s Major William Barton, stationed in Tiverton, learned of this situation when a soldier who was held by the British managed to escape.
-The intelligence was confirmed by a deserter.
+The Rhode Island militia’s major William Barton, stationed in Tiverton, learned about Richard Prescott’s lightly guarded summer home.
+An American soldier held by the British had managed to escape, and he revealed Prescott’s whereabouts.
+A deserter confirmed the intelligence.

 An idea began taking shape in Barton’s mind.
 With Newport firmly under British control and the waters surrounding the peninsula thick with British ships, it would have been foolhardy to attempt to steal Prescott from the city.
 But his farm residence was a different matter.

-The details of the mission had only been completely explained to the men two days earlier, and on the night of July 9th, the weather conditions were right for their launch.
+The details of the mission had only been completely explained to the men two days earlier.
+On the night of July 9, the weather conditions were right for their launch.

-Causing barely a ripple, the party rowed their boats down the bay and landed near the farm where Prescott was staying without being spotted by any of the ships.
-After only a minor scuffle with a sentry, the men confronted Prescott in his bedroom and stole back into the night, bringing the general with them.
+Causing barely a ripple, the party rowed their boats down the bay and landed near the farm where Richard Prescott stayed.
+None of the ships in the bay spotted them.
+After only a minor scuffle with a sentry, the men confronted Richard Prescott in his bedroom.
+Then they stole back into the night, bringing the general with them.

-By the time an alarm was raised, the boats were back in the water.
+By the time British sentries raised an alarm, the boats had returned to the water.
 The trip back to Warwick Neck took more than six hours.
-Barton, in telling the story, recalled that Prescott was initially concerned about how he would be treated.
+Barton, in telling the story, recalled that Prescott had concerns about his treatment.
 The party that captured him included a man who the general had sentenced to 300 lashes for failing to assist the British in moving a cannon.